HadrienG2/hists-mt/Notes.md

 - I can't find a way to reach axis labels from ROOT 7's type-erased interface.
   If I can't get to those, then I can't propagate the labels to ROOT 6 hists

+- Right now, some information is directly accessible from RHist, and some other information requires poking into RHistImpl.
+It would be good to clarify that this is the intended way.
+    * As a rule of thumb, per-bin statistics are mostly accessible from RHist, and global statistics are mostly inaccessible from RHist.

+- Another bug report: the stats collected by RHistDataMomentUncert are not exposed to the outside world...